georgekuttyjose84/Java-Script/README.md

-# JavaScript Projects
+# 🌟 About This Repository

-This repository contains simple JavaScript projects that I am building to improve my skills and understand core JavaScript concepts.
+This repository is a personal collection of **simple and beginner-friendly JavaScript projects** that I am building to improve my understanding of JavaScript and strengthen my programming foundation.

+My goal with this repo is to **learn by building**, explore core JavaScript concepts, and slowly grow a clean portfolio of practical mini-projects.
+Each project focuses on one main idea such as DOM manipulation, event handling, basic logic building, or UI interactions.

-Each project has its own folder with `index.html`, `styles.css`, or `style.css`, and `script.js`.
+Every project is placed inside its own folder and contains:

+- `index.html` — the main webpage
+- `styles.css` / `style.css` — the visual design
+- `script.js` — the JavaScript functionality

+I started this repository to keep my learning organized, track my progress, and continue improving step-by-step as I build more projects.

 ## 🚀 Projects Included